 - Proceed to optional features and check the option for password writeback.

-- After you see an overview of the changes you made, click configure.
+- After you see an overview of the changes yoor the password writeback you made, click configure.
 After a few minutes, the configuration will be complete.

-- Finally, SSPR Self-service password reset feature is also now enabled.
+- Finally, SSPR or password writeback Self-service password reset feature is also now enabled.

 Moreover, Self-service password reset (SSPR) in Azure Active Directory (Azure AD) allows users to reset their passwords without having to contact an administrator.